mihaelagoga/negotiation_rpg/README.md

 *   **Instructions Button:**  Click this button to display a quick guide on how to play the game.

 *   **Dynamic Buttons Container:**  Used for potential future interactive elements or choices within the game.
-Currently not actively used in the negotiation turns but prepared for expansion.